crate/crate-pdo/README.rst

 ==============

 Do you have any questions?
 Or suggestions?
 We would be very happy to help you.
-So, feel free to swing by our public room on HipChat_.
+So, feel free to swing by our support channel on Slack_.
 Or for further information and official contact please visit `https://crate.io/ <https://crate.io/>`_.